smaremanda/add-in-docs/reference/office-add-in-requirement-sets.md

 ## Methods that aren't part of a requirement set
 <a name="SpecifyRequirementSets_methods"> </a>

 The following methods in the JavaScript API for Office aren't part of a requirement set.
 If your add-in requires any of these methods, use the  **Methods** and **Method** elements in the add-in's manifest to declare that they are required, or perform the runtime check using an if statement.
-For more information, see[Specify Office hosts and API requirements](http://msdn.microsoft.com/library/6b6702f2-b0a5-46ab-a356-8dda897ca8ae%28Office.15%29.aspx).
+For more information, see [Specify Office hosts and API requirements](http://msdn.microsoft.com/library/6b6702f2-b0a5-46ab-a356-8dda897ca8ae%28Office.15%29.aspx).